MTV (Brazilian TV channel)

-MTV is a Brazilian pay television channel owned by Paramount Networks Americas.
+MTV was a Brazilian pay television channel owned by Paramount Networks Americas.
 The channel is the second Brazilian version of MTV after the free-to-air network MTV Brasil, founded in 1990, ended its operations.
 The channel premiered at 9:30 pm BRT of 1 October 2013, with the TV show Coletivation.It appeared after Grupo Abril, who operated the terrestrial MTV Brasil for 23 years, gave back the rights of the MTV brand to Viacom.

 Among the international versions of MTV regarding the amount of local programming, the Brazilian version ended up in second place, losing only to its US parent in 2014.
-Its signal, in 2014, reached approximately 12,6 million subscribers.
+Its signal, in 2014, reached approximately 12.6 million subscribers.

-MTV channels in Brazil will cease broadcasting on 31 December 2025.
+MTV channels in Brazil ceased broadcasting on 1 January 2026.

 History

 Background

 MTV arrived to Brazil after a partnership signed between its US parent Paramount Global (previously Viacom) and the Brazilian media group Abril.
-The channel launched on October 20, 1990, becoming the third version to be launched in the world (after MTV Europe and the original American channel) and, for over 20 years, was deliveded over-th-air nationwide, broadcasting from São Paulo, using the facilities Abril acquired from the defunct Rede Tupi.
+The channel launched on October 20, 1990, becoming the third version to be launched in the world (after MTV Europe and the original American channel) and, for over 20 years, was delivered over-the-air nationwide, broadcasting from São Paulo, using the facilities Abril acquired from the defunct Rede Tupi.
 In 2009, Abril acquired the part of MTV Brasil's shares owned by Paramount Global (formerly Viacom), becoming the owner of the rights of the brand in the country through a licensing agreement.
 From 2010, however, the channel started facing serious financial problems, which aggravated in 2011.
 In early 2012, rumors regarding its possible shutdown began to circulate on the Brazilian press, which were initially criticized by its staff.
 Such information came true in the second semester of 2013, when Paramount Networks Americas (previously Viacom International Media Networks The Americas) announced that it would take over the MTV brand in Brazil.

 In order to differentiate from the former MTV Brasil, the new channel opted to use the MTV nomenclature.

 Grupo Abril, which agreed to give back the brand as part of a restructuring of its operations, kept its over-the-air network and the cession of MTV Brasil's UHF network (currently used by Xsports).
 By announcing the start of its operations, Paramount Global revealed the intent of covering 75% of the pay-TV subscriber base, which would represent a larger reach than the OTA network.
-It also announced that it would produce over 350 hours of national content until December 2014, with Brazilian verisons of programs, such as MTV World Stage, Guy Code e Pranked, as well as daily programs, series, extreme sports and reality shows.
+It also announced that it would produce over 350 hours of national content until December 2014, with Brazilian versions of programs, such as MTV World Stage, Guy Code e Pranked, as well as daily programs, series, extreme sports and reality shows.
 None of the former channel's staff or technical team was sought by Viacom to take part in MTV's restructuring process.
 The first company that confirmed its availability was Sky, which would start offering the channel from launch day, on October 1, through channel 86, replacing VH1.